AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/README.md

 * **correlationId** : Unique identifier used to map the request with the response.
 Defaults to RFC4122 version 4 guid (128 bits).

-#### Login and AcquireToken APIs

-The wrapper exposes APIs for login, logout, acquiring access token and more.
-1. login_redirect()
-2. login_popup()
-3. log_out()
-4. acquire_token_silent() - This will try to acquire the token silently.
-If the scope is not already consented then user will get a callback at msal:acquireTokenFailure event.
-User can call either acquire_token_popup() or acquire_token_redirect() there to acquire the token interactively.
-5. acquire_token_popup()
-6. acquire_token_redirect()
-7. get_user()

-> Note: Since MSAL Angular wrapper is inheriting from UserAgentApplication of msal-core, all the public APIs of msal-core are still accessible from msal-angular.
-But it is recommended not to use any of the msal-core APIs like acquireTokenSilent(), acquireTokenPopup(), acquireTokenRedirect() etc from Angular application and use only the APIs which are exposed directly from the msal-angular wrapper itself.

 ## Advanced Topics